-Question: Can you compare the differences in determining Mw with multi angle light scattering (MALS) and a single angle measurement of light scattering?
+Question: Can you compare the differences in determining Mw with multi-angle light scattering (MALS) and single angle measurement of light scattering?

 Answer: Determination of Mw by static light scattering can typically be made using multi-angle light scattering (MALS) for polymers and colloids in the nanoscale range.
 Most modern MALS uses vertically polarized incident light, and detection takes place in the plane perpendicular to the vertical electric polarization plane, the so-called ‘scattering plane.’
 When the characteristic dimension of a scatterer is much less than the incident wavelength λ, the particle is termed a ‘Rayleigh scatterer,’ whose scattering intensity is equal at all angles in the scattering plane.
 In such cases it is sufficient to determine the scattering intensity at a single angle to determine Mw.
 A good example of where static light scattering is adequate is a native monoclonal antibody, whose size (~10 nm)<<λ.
 When the characteristic dimension is a significant fraction of λ, then it is necessary to measure scattering intensity at various angles and extrapolate to zero angle, θ=0, in order to determine Mw.